saadl27/PuckoPolis/README.md

 > `Task 1`
 >- Look at the two threads and understand what they do

+> ThdFrontLed blinks the front LED

+> ThdBodyLed blinks the body LED

 >- What is the difference between **chThdSleepUntilWindowed()** and **chThdSleepMilliseconds()** ?

+> `chThdSleepMilliseconds()` sleeps a number of milliseconds whereas `chThdSleepUntilWindowed()` sleeps until a specified time.

 > `Task 2`
 >- Compile and run the code on the e-puck2
 >- Why are the leds not blinking ?

+> Because we never actually created the threads (commented out in main).

 >- Resolve the problem and verify that **BODY_LED** and **FRONT_LED** are blinking (**FRONT_LED** will blink too fast and will simply seem to be turned on)

 > `Task 3`